-Injustice and Fear in Fiction through narrative reading and writing; Current Issues in non-fiction reading and writing and Relationships in Shakespearean and modern play-scripts/ transcripts.
+Positivity and Growth in short stories; Injustice and Fear in longer fiction (narrative reading and writing); Current Issues in non-fiction reading and writing and Relationships in Shakespearean and modern play-scripts/ transcripts.
 Such topics include the following texts: ‘Woman in Black’, ‘Rebecca’, ‘Dracula’, ‘Frankenstein’, ‘The Red Room’, ‘A Midsummer Night’s Dream’ and ‘The Tempest’.

 In Year 8, students study topics such as:

 Innocence and Adventure through fictional narrative reading and writing; Conflict in Literature; Conflict in ‘Macbeth’ and ‘Conflict’ Poetry and finally, Culture and diversity through World Literature and the news.
 Such topics include the following texts: ‘Jane Eyre’, ‘Great Expectations’, ‘Lord of the Flies’, ‘Oliver Twist’, ‘Of Mice and Men’ as well as modern and literary heritage poetry on the theme of conflict.

 In Year 9, students study topics such as:

 Victorian Virtues through ‘A Christmas Carol’ and non-fiction fiction/ literary non-fiction texts about the Victorian era.
 Romantic relationships are studied through ‘Romeo and Juliet’ and Love Poetry and, finally, Edwardian/ WW views and perspectives are explored through ‘Animal Farm’ and non-fiction writing to present a viewpoint.
 Such topics include the following texts: ‘A Christmas Carol’, ‘Romeo and Juliet’ and ‘Animal Farm’, as well as modern and literary heritage poetry on the theme of relationships.